US Stock Market Returns - What is in Store?

-Surging stock markets since the lows of March 2009 have caught most investors by surprise, especially as new pieces of the economics puzzle are not always rosy and do not quite seem to support an overly bullish case.
-In short, investors are increasingly struggling to make sense of the most likely direction of stock prices.
+Stock market movements over the past few months have been characterized by increased volatility as uncertainty became paramount.
+And as new pieces of the economics puzzle are added every day, investors are increasingly grappling to make sense of the most likely direction of stock prices.

 This gives rise to the all-important question: does one's entry level into the market, i.e. the valuation of the market at the time of investing, make a significant difference to subsequent investment returns?

-In an attempt to cast light on this issue, my colleagues at Plexus Asset Management have updated a previous multi-year comparison of the price-earnings (PE) ratios of the S&P 500 Index (as a measure of stock valuations) and the forward real returns (considering total returns, i.e. capital movements plus dividends).
-The study covered the period from 1871 to March 2010 and used the S&P 500 (and its predecessors prior to 1957).
+In an attempt to cast light on this issue, my colleagues at Plexus Asset Management have updated a previous multi-year comparison of the price-earnings (PE) ratios of the S&P 500 Index (as a measure of stock valuations) and the forward real returns.
+The study covered the period from 1871 to October 2008 and used the S&P 500 (and its predecessors prior to 1957).
 In essence, PEs based on rolling average ten-year earnings were calculated and used together with ten-year forward real returns.

 In the first analysis the PEs and the corresponding ten-year forward real returns were grouped in five quintiles (i.e. 20% intervals) (Diagram A.1).

 The cheapest quintile had an average PE of 8.5 with an average ten-year forward real return of 11,0% per annum, whereas the most expensive quintile had an average PE of 22.6 with an average ten-year forward real return of only 3.1% per annum.

 This analysis clearly shows the strong long-term relationship between real returns and the level of valuation at which the investment was made.

 The study was then repeated with the PEs divided into smaller groups, i.e. deciles or 10% intervals (see Diagrams A.2 and A.3).